Vyral/greg-mcdaniel/_posts/2020-12-11-we-appreciate-your-support.md

 Today I wanted to take a little time to say how much we appreciate every one of you.
 We care about all you guys; this year has been difficult on so many different levels, and everything’s come at us.
 However, **each of you is a survivor** because you’re here watching or reading this, you made it through, and you tried to stay positive.
 Thank you so much for watching my videos all year.

-I also want to give a double high-five to my team at Vyral Marketing; they do an excellent job of putting together all my clips, and my coach Paul hangs out with me every Friday when I shoot these videos.
+I also want to give a double high-five to my team at <u><a target="_blank" rel="noopener" href="http://www.getvyral.com/official-real-estate-messages">Vyral Marketing</a></u>; they do an excellent job of putting together all my clips, and my coach Paul hangs out with me every Friday when I shoot these videos.

 {% include pullquote.html %}